-Alternative Provision - Where an assessment is made which determines that a student may require more specialist provision, a referral will be made to the discipline committee who will scrutinise and approve or reject the alternative provision referral.
+Alternative Provision - Where an assessment is made which determines that a student may require more specialist provision, a referral will be made to the Trust disciplinary committee who will scrutinise and approve or reject the alternative provision referral.
+The Trust will determine whether the alternative provision will achieve the core purpose of the school and improve the life chances for an individual student.